-Visit this webpage often to get Milwaukee Updates and news coverage on the 2019 Design for a Difference-Milwaukee makeover.
+Visit this webpage often to get Milwaukee Updates and news coverage about Design for a Difference-Milwaukee.
 As FLOOR360 brings the interior design community and area businesses together to provide a free makeover, you will meet everyone involved and find out what steps they are taking to create a great space for a special place in our community.

 Spectrum News1 WI (Aug.
 14) “Our shelter does great work, but our shelter also looks like it’s been doing great work with teenagers for 40 something years,” O’Connell said.